How to Prepare Libraries for Submission:

 - If quantifying using Qubit, use this calculator to convert ng/uL to nM.

-Note: If the library pool concentration is below the submission concentrations listed in the above table, contact GenCore for further instructions and advice.
+Note: If the pool concentration or volume is below the submission requirements listed in the above table, contact GenCore for further instruction and advice.

 - To avoid changes in concentration associated with freeze-thaw, libraries should not be frozen before dilution, pooling or submission to GenCore.

-- Pools must be submitted in LowBind low retention tubes and labeled with NYU netID, pool name, and concentration.
+- Pools must be submitted in LoBind Tubes and labeled with NYU netID, pool name, and concentration.

 - Physical submission of the pools must be no more than 5 days prior to the start of the sequencing run.
 Submission should only occur once the confirmation email has been received.

 - If using custom sequencing primers, these must be submitted along with the samples, and denoted on TuboWeb.

 - Aliquots must be at 100uM and at least 20uL in a clearly labeled LoBind Tube.

 Submitting Samples for Library Preparation and Sequencing: